Fairbourne: 2023–2025

+2026

+Beginning in February 2026, Natural Resources Wales is carrying out shingle reprofiling work along the spit south of Fairbourne as part of its ongoing programme to manage flood risk and maintain the coastal defences of the village.

+"The scheme involves moving shingle from the northern end of the beach to areas in the south where the natural material has become depleted or eroded.
+This reprofiling helps restore the beach to the shape needed to absorb wave energy and reduce the risk of overtopping during storm conditions."

+There is ongoing frustration in the village with the way that the false threat of decommissioning of Fairbourne is portrayed in the media.
+The Arthog Community Council Annual Report for 2025-2026 comments:

+"The Village of Fairbourne is still being pestered by Media, Academic and TV Stations from all over the World, to comment on how Fairbourne is dealing with the threat of decommissioning.
+No matter how many times they are told that the conversation has now changed, and that Fairbourne is now being treated exactly the same as any coastal community, ... they keep on coming back."

 Attractions

 Beach

 The beach is a two-mile stretch of sand, backed by a steep storm beach of pebbles which is as high as the sea defences in some places.
-At the northern end the beach joins the Mawddach Estuary, while at the southern end of the beach is squeezed between sheer cliffs and the sea.
-The beach is a venue for people exercising their dogs, however, during the summer months there is a dog ban enforced on the central area.
+At its northern end the beach joins the Mawddach Estuary, while at its southern end it is squeezed between sheer cliffs and the sea.
+People exercise their dogs on the beach, but in summer there is a dog ban in the central area.
 The beach is fronted by tank traps known as "Dragon's Teeth" dating from the Second World War.
 The beach regularly meets the European Blue Flag criteria.

 The concrete ramp that had provided access to the beach for wheelchairs and prams, originally intended as a boat ramp, was damaged by a storm in 2018 and was removed by Gwynedd Council.
 Villagers have petitioned for a new access route to be built.